eagronin/sv-weather-acquire/README.md

 # Data Acquisition

-This section imports data used for the analysis of wheather patterns in Silicon Valley.
-Specifically, the analysis presented in the following sections will show that the range of temperatures has widen in 2015 as compared to the previous 10-year period (from 2005 to 2014).
+This section imports data for the analysis of wheather patterns in Silicon Valley.
+Specifically, the analysis presented in subsequent sections will show that the range of temperatures has widen in 2015 as compared to the previous 10-year period (from 2005 to 2014).

 Processing of the data is described in the [next section](https://eagronin.github.io/sv-weather-prepare/).